Review and road test of the Audi A6 allroad

 AUDI GOES ALL IN

-The Audi A6 allroad shows that compromise is far from a dirty word.
-Jonathan Crouch reports
+The fourth generation Audi A6 allroad shows that compromise is far from a dirty word.
+Jonathan Crouch drives it.

 Ten Second Review of the Audi A6 allroad

 It's hard to think of a better 'one car fits all' solution than Audi's A6 allroad quattro.
 It's presentable in any situation and as at home in the city as it is blasting across continents or slogging its way along dirt tracks.
 What's more, it'll do all this in any weather, in total comfort and with some style.
-This third generation version improves the concept further, with sleek style, extra space, high-tech cleverness and great efficiency from a mighty range of diesel engines.
-It is, in short, a smart choice for those who need occasional off road traction and all-weather capability.
-And it's very well equipped in its top 'Sport' guise.
+That much we already knew about this model.
+This fourth generation version though, improves the concept further, with sleeker style, extra space, high-tech cleverness and greater efficiency from a mighty range of six cylinder engines that now feature the brand's latest mild hybrid technology.
+It is, in short, a smarter choice for those who need occasional off road traction and all-weather capability.

 Design and Build